andreafelicetti/BubblEX/README.md

 ### bubble visualization

+convert ply file to renderizable xml file

 ```
 python ply2xmlRenderFile.py
 ```

-use of mitsuba0.5 to render. https://www.mitsuba-renderer.org/
+use of mitsuba 0.5 to render. https://www.mitsuba-renderer.org/

 If you want visualize also activation...